MinQuach/cse15l-lab-reports/lab5.md

 To fix the bug edit filter and replace the calls to `remove` with calls to `get`.
 In addition, add a second `"p"` into the array list in `testFilter2`.

 **Part 2: Reflection**
+I learned how to grep for numbers.
+That is when you run the grep command, and pick out the numbers from the input string in order.
+This is useful in formatting output to be easier to read.
+For instance, when we just want to print out the number of tests failed over the total tests like the grade for the assignment.